IntersectMBO/cardano-updates/blog/2026-01-30-performance-and-tracing.md

 Last month's cluster benchmark of LSM-trees pointed towards a space leak in the integration.
 To be certain, we successfully aimed to locally recreate network behaviour that was observed in the cluster.
 With this at hand, Consensus engineers managed to localize it and create a potential fix - validation on the cluster still outstanding.

-In the meantime, the benchmarking profile targeting on-disk LSM-trees have been solidified, merged to `master` and eternalized in our encyclopedia of benchmarking profiles `cardano-profile`.
+In the meantime, the benchmarking profiles targeting on-disk LSM-trees have been solidified, merged to `master` and eternalized in our encyclopedia of benchmarking profiles `cardano-profile`.

 ### Developemnt

 The trace consumer and processor service `cardano-tracer` is currently being upgraded with optionally HTTPS enabled connections.
 For scraping or browsing Node metrics, in case the connection crosses public networks, it's highly recommended to encrypt traffic.
 So far this has to be achieved by placing `cardano-tracer` behind a webserver proxy which speaks HTTPS; with the planned change `cardano-tracer` can be configured to do this directly when provided with the relevant certificates.

-The on aggregating timeseries of Node metrics and evaluating `PromQL`-like queries is almost complete.
+The work on aggregating timeseries of Node metrics and evaluating `PromQL`-like queries over them is almost complete.
 Currently, it's a standalone application; we're planning to integrate it into `cardano-tracer` as a next step.
 We've had SRE review the up to now unnamed query language for conciseness and utility - a sort of UAT if you will.
 This building block forms the foundation for alerts or monitoring dashboard data queries, which in the future can be handled directly by `cardano-tracer`, if so desired.

 ### Infrastructure